jsmorph/tetls/doc/api.md

 ### `getidentity`: Get Worker Identity Information

-Retrieves the worker's identity information including the public key, source code hash, and attestation.
+Retrieves the worker's identity data including the public key, source code hash, and attestation.
 This function returns the cryptographic identity established when the worker was initialized.
+This triple effectively uniquely identifies the execution of this JavaScript source in the enclave.

+This data could be given to an endpoint (via `tlsp`) to obtain credentials that are subsequently used for other operations.
+That endpoint should encrypt the credentials for the public key given in the request, and the JavaScript can `decrypt` that ciphertext.
+This approach should be secure (assuming the enclave and its image are) because the endpoint can authenticate the requester, and the private key in the enclave is not accessible outside that runtime (even to the JavaScript that's executing).

 **JavaScript Usage:**
 ```javascript